smith-erik/smith-erik.github.io/_posts/2017-12-08-Behind-the-Tweets-of-Trump.md

 <html>
 <iframe id="igraph" scrolling="no" style="border:none;" seamless="seamless" src="https://plot.ly/~smith-erik/9.embed?link=false" height="525" width="100%"></iframe>
 </html>

-The bar for each hour counts tweets during that hour.
-E.g. hour 14 counts tweets between 14:00:00 and 14:59:59.
+(The bar for each hour counts tweets posted that hour; e.g. 14:00 counts tweets between 14:00 and 14:59.)

 So this look fairly normal, although we expected the frequency to drop off around midnight and not linger into 2 o'clock at night.